bpowell122/tomodrgn/docs/_source/tutorials/um_cryoet_workshop_2024.rst

     The precomputed results are only compatible with the version of tomoDRGN released at publication (v0.2.2).
     This tutorial is not compatible with more updated versions of tomoDRGN.
+    However, it may still be useful as a conceptual guide / workflow reference.

 .. pdf-include:: ../_static/workshop_tomodrgn_commands_v5.pdf